 This tropical paradise lies southeast of the Dominican Republic and is known for its coral reefs, mangroves, and palm-fringed beaches.
 Shallow pools around the island are home to huge starfish, which visitors can experience during a swim.
-Once on the island, a turtle sanctuary and colourful shacks can be found in the fishing village of Mano Juan or spend the day swimming and sunbathing.
+Once on the island, a turtle sanctuary and colorful shacks can be found in the fishing village of Mano Juan or spend the day swimming and sunbathing.

 This attraction offers an enjoyable half-day side trip and is suitable for all ages.
-Guided tours allow visitors to interact with dozens of friendly squirrel monkeys on 5 acres of gorgeous tropical mountainside.
+Guided tours allow visitors to interact with dozens of friendly squirrel monkeys on 5 acres of a gorgeous tropical mountainside.

 Safety precautions are in place for the monkeys and the visitors, as they eat directly from the fruit bowls in your hands.
 Botanical gardens and zip lining are also available on the Monkeyland property.

 Cultural explorations are plentiful in Punta Cana and can be combined with other adventures.
-For example, some excursions to Monkeyland include a trip to a local homestead high on the mountain (shown in photo), while other tours stop by countryside plantations that produce coffee, cacao, coconuts, and fruit.
+For example, some excursions to Monkeyland include a trip to a local homestead high on the mountain (shown in the photo), while other tours stop by countryside plantations that produce coffee, cacao, coconuts, and fruit.

 These tours allow visitors to experience the life of Dominican locals while enjoying beautiful vistas, local wildlife, and learning about the production of coffee and cacao.
 Tasting sessions are usually included and some tours incorporate lunch or a swim.